 After evaluating and selecting a dividend stock, you can purchase it directly from the company or through a broker.
 When you buy dividend stocks through the company, you may find that a minimum investment requirement exists of up to $500 or higher.
 This minimum investment depends on several factors, including the price per share and the company’s policies.

 Using an online broker, such as TD Ameritrade, you can easily purchase dividend stocks.
 TD Ameritrade offers a $0 commission on stock trades, which will allow you to purchase your dividend stocks for free.
-They also offer options and bond trading, as well as a thinkorswim upgrade that allows you to trade futures, forex, and funds.
+Read more about TD Ameritrade in our review.

 After buying a dividend stock, you can use your brokerage account to collect your dividends through a direct cash payment.
 You can reinvest your dividend payment into more stocks.
 Your brokerage account allows you to track your dividends and make calculated investment decisions.